mlswg/mls-protocol/draft-ietf-mls-protocol.md

     Extension group_context_extensions<V>;
     Extension other_extensions<V>;
     MAC confirmation_tag;
-    LeafNodeRef signer;
+    uint32 signer;
     // SignWithLabel(., "GroupInfoTBS", GroupInfoTBS)
     opaque signature<V>;
 } GroupInfo;
 ~~~

 New members MUST verify the `signature` using the public key taken from the
-credential in the leaf node of the member with LeafNodeRef `signer`.
+credential in the leaf node of the ratchet tree with leaf index `signer`.
 The
 signature covers the following structure, comprising all the fields in the
 GroupInfo above `signature`: